Fighting poverty, disease, and inequity through philanthropy

 Whether the challenge is low-yield crops in Africa or gender-based barriers in India, we listen and learn so we can identify pressing problems that get too little attention.

 Our grantees and partners are at the core of our mission and work.
-We aim to provide clear and consistent communications so we may work together to achieve positive impact.
+We are committed to treating them with respect and communicating with candor.

 More about our financials